heavyai/heavydb/docs/source/quickstart/deps.rst

 Installation scripts are provided for building and installing OmniSciDB dependencies for most major linux operating systems and MacOS in the `scripts` directory.
 Prebuilt dependencies for CentOS 7 and Ubuntu 18.04 and 20.04, and can also be downloaded from OmniSci using the included `mapd-deps-prebuilt.sh` script (see `Prebuilt Dependencies`, below).

-Dependencies for ``omnisci_web_server`` and other Go utils are in `ThirdParty/go`.
-See `ThirdParty/go/src/mapd/vendor/README.md` for instructions on how to add new deps.

 Prebuilt Dependencies
 =====================